cellml/libcellml/docs/theory/theory_iongates.rst

    that the right hand graph has an initial S-shaped increase, reflecting the multiple gates in series.

-The experimental data obtained by Hodgkin and Huxley for the squid axon, however, indicated that the initial current flow began more slowly, as in :numref:`Fig. %s(b) <ocr_tut_trans_gate_beh>`.
-They modelled this by assuming that the ion channel had
+Hodgkin and Huxley modelled this by proposing a series of gates within the ion channel.
+Conduction can only occur when each gate is at least partially open.
-:math:`\gamma` gates in series so that conduction would only occur when each gate was at least partially open.
-Since :math:`y` is the probability of a gate being open, :math:`y^{\gamma}` is the probability of all :math:`\gamma` gates being open (since they are assumed to be independent), so the current through the channel is:
+Since :math:`y` is the probability of a gate being open, :math:`y^{\gamma}` is the probability of :math:`\gamma` gates being open (since they are assumed to be independent), so the current through the channel is:

 .. math::